chapitreneuf/oai_pmh_lodel/README.md

 ```

 Your OAI-PHP server will be available at `http://your-lodel-instance/oai/?verb=ListSets`

+If you want to change URL, just change the name of the directory.

 ## Upgrade
 You must upgrade oai_pmh and oai_pmh_lodel at the same time and use the same **x.y**.z tagged version. `lodel` and `master` branch are compatible.
 Read CHANGELOG.md for detailed changes.